Hofls/useful-info/cookbooks/social/agile/frameworks/scrum.md

         * E.g. - coding complete, tests written and pass, code review performed
     * `Velocity` - how much work team can achieve in a sprint
     * `Spike` - period to research a concept or create a prototype
-    * `Tracer bullet` - e.g. implement a shot through all layers of an application (e.g. save user input to DB)
+    * `Tracer bullet` - implement a shot through all layers of an application (e.g. save user input to DB)
     * [Scrum software](https://en.wikipedia.org/wiki/Comparison_of_Scrum_software)